Stevennagle/WebScraper/README.md

 It is based off of a YouTube tutorial by TutorialLinux : https://youtu.be/7SWVXPYZLJM

+-->> Progress update : 6/60 min into tutorial

 New Technology Introduced : virtualenv & pip
 --------------------------------------------------